CoinRabbit Review – Is CoinRabbit Safe & Legit?

 WHAT ARE THE FEES?

-You probably didn’t see this coming, but there are no fees at all for using the Coinrabbit platform, either for depositing or withdrawing funds.
+You probably didn’t see this coming, but there are no deposit and withdrawal fees at all for using the Coinrabbit platform.

 - A risk-control system acts as a watch guard over the funds and relentlessly checks the security of the funds on the blockchain.
 Immediately it senses a danger; it alerts the team who step in to address the situation.